 The easy answer is approximately 470,000 words, at least per the third edition of the Merriam-Webster dictionary.
 But is this fact set in stone?
 As it turns out, not even close.

 Language is constantly changing.
 As new words become more frequent in the English language, they may find their way into the dictionary.
-For example, while not considered an English word, “teriyaki” has been used so often, and with such frequency, it is now commonplace.
+For example, while not considered an English word, “teriyaki” has been used so often, and with such frequency, it is now commonplace.??

 Compounding the equation, how many times a word is counted is a predicament.
 Take a verb such as “pick.”
 Would the word be counted once, or would pick, picked, picks, and picking each yield a separate tally?
 The same concept applies to a word with multiple meanings or actions.
 Consider the word “post.”
 Post may reference a letter or station, but it could also mean to write something on a social media outlet.
 Does each definition equate to a different word count, or would it just register once, as the word itself is one word despite the varied meanings?

 The question of tallying expands into the method by which expressions are counted.
-The phrase “word of mouth” could be listed as a word, despite each word already having been calculated, or the pre-inclusion of its separate words could void it.
+The phrase “word of mouth” could be listed as a word, despite each word already having been calculated, or the pre-inclusion of its separate words could void it.??

 English language origin